Highly Capable Program Overview

 11th & 12th grade students are encouraged to participate in our Advanced Placement classes at Bonney Lake High School or our International Baccalaureate classes offered at Sumner High School.

-Test scores are reviewed by the District Selection Committee to determine eligibility.
-All families and nominating teachers will be provided the outcome regarding student placement.
+April: (All Students) Test scores from all grades are reviewed by the Multi-disciplinary Selection Committee to determine eligibility.
+All families and teachers will be provided the outcome regarding student placement

 What identifies a child as Highly Capable?

-The identification of students who are among the most highly capable is done by testing their cognitive abilities, academic abilities and academic achievement levels.
-Two qualifying areas are required for the Highly Capable Program:
+The Sumner School District uses multiple objective criteria to identify students who are among the most highly capable.
+Two qualifying areas are considered for the Highly Capable Program.

 1st Qualifying Area